neolp/itmp/README.md

 "com.myapp.mytopic1"
 "com.myapp.myprocedure1"
 The URIs are understood to form a single, global, hierarchical namespace for ITMP.
-The namespace is unified for topics, procedures and errors - these different resource types do NOT have separate namespaces.
+The namespace is unified for topics and procedures - these different resource types do NOT have separate namespaces.
 To avoid resource naming conflicts, the package naming convention from Java is used, where URIs SHOULD begin with (reversed) domain names owned by the organization defining the URI.

 #### 5.1.1.1.
 Relaxed/Loose URIs

 URI components (the parts between two "."s, the head part up to the first ".", the tail part after the last ".")
 MUST NOT contain a ".", "#" or whitespace characters and MUST NOT be empty (zero-length strings), except for whole URI that can be an empty string.
 The restriction not to allow "." in component strings is due to the fact that "." is used to separate components, and ITMP associates semantics with resource hierarchies, such as in pattern-based subscriptions.
 The restriction not to allow empty (zero-length) strings as components is due to the fact that this may be used to denote wildcard components with pattern-based subscriptions and registrations in the Advanced Profile.
 The character "#" is not allowed since this is reserved for internal use by Brokers.
 As an example, the following regular expression could be used in Python to check URIs according to the above rules: